dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 	- You should set your conditional access policy by using the [Intune classic portal](https://manage.microsoft.com) and the [Intune App Protection blade](https://portal.azure.com/#blade/Microsoft_Intune/SummaryBlade/0).

 > [!TIP]
-> This topic provides screenshots comparing the user experience in both the Intune classic portal and the new Azure portal.
+> This topic provides screenshots comparing the user experience in both the Intune classic portal and the Azure portal.

-## Re-assign Intune device-based conditional access policies
+## Reassign Intune device-based conditional access policies

-1. Go to [Conditional access in the new Azure portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ConditionalAccessBlade/Policies), and sign in with your credentials.
+1. Go to [Conditional access in the Azure portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ConditionalAccessBlade/Policies), and sign in with your credentials.

 2. Choose **New policy**.